alexlewzey/full_stack_ml/README.md

 ## Features

 - CLI scripts to train image classification models (cat or dog)
-- Experiment tracking and model repository
+- Remote experiment tracking and model repository
 - Web UI for users to upload images and view predictions
 - Serverless architecture using AWS Lambda for cost-effective scaling
 - Infrastructure as Code (IaC) with AWS CDK for reproducible deployments